2023 Tipperary county hurling team season: 2023 senior hurling management team

-On 15 November 2022, former Waterford player Tony Browne was also named as a selector after previously working with Cahill with Waterford.
+On 15 November 2022, former Waterford player Tony Browne was also named as coaching support after previously working alongside Cahill with Waterford.

 2023 squad

 On 14 November 2022, Liam Cahill announced his panel for pre-season and the upcoming National League, a total of 25 clubs were represented.

 Former All-Star goalkeeper Brian Hogan was not included as he is going travelling during the year.
-John O'Dwyer, who missed the 2022 campaign due to a knee injury was also omitted from the panel and announced his retirement from inter-county hurling on 16 February.
+John O'Dwyer, who missed the 2022 campaign due to a knee injury was also omitted from the panel and later announced his retirement from inter-county hurling on 16 February.

 Niall O'Meara and Bryan O'Meara returned to the panel after travelling in 2022.
 Shane Neville, now playing for Cratloe in Clare, was the only player based outside the county to be included.

 The team returned to training on 24 November.